theupprooter/MorrisWurm-Framework-/README.md

 2.  **Exploitation:** Upon finding a target, it attempts a *mock* breach.
 The success rate of this breach is configurable, simulating the varying effectiveness of different exploits.
 3.  **Replication:** If the exploit is "successful," the worm attempts to replicate itself to the target machine.
 It uses the `ssh2` library to connect with weak, pre-configured credentials, copies its own source code (`worm.ts`) via SFTP, and simulates remote execution.
 4.  **Command & Control (C2):** If an exploit fails, the worm reports the failure to a mock C2 server.
 This communication is resilient; if the C2 is down, reports are queued in memory to be sent later.
 The C2 communicates back using a real-time, broadcast-based system.
 5.  **Dynamic Mutation:** The C2 server, upon receiving a report, can broadcast a new payload of TypeScript code to all connected worm instances simultaneously via Socket.IO.
-The worm executes this code in a secure, sandboxed `vm` context to *dynamically patch its own modules in memory*.
-This allows the entire swarm to change its behavior (e.g., its exploit logic) instantly without restarting.
+The worm executes this code in a secure, sandboxed `vm` context to *dynamically patch its own modules (like `recon`, `exploit`, and `replication`) in memory*.
+This allows the entire swarm to change its behavior instantly without restarting.
 6.  **Dynamic Disguise Facade:** While running, the worm starts an Express.js web server that serves a dynamic-looking "Project Dashboard" page.
 The page fetches data from a mock `/weather` API endpoint on the same server, making it appear as a legitimate web app to mask the process's true purpose.
 7.  **Time-To-Live (TTL):** The worm is designed with a `TTL_HOPS` limit.
 After a set number of successful replications (hops), it terminates itself to prevent an infinite loop in the simulation.